Class Follow-Up: Triangle Suspension

 …generally, folks find it gives much more maneuverability and sustainability to tie the foot in some way rather than just the ankle.

-Tie off the chest harness while the PIR stands under the ring at about standing height (rated rope highly recommended).
+Tie off the chest harness while the PIR is under the ring at about standing height (rated rope highly recommended).

 Raise one foot in front of the PIR’s body and tie off the upline.
 Generally, around the hip level is a good starting place.
 Folks who are less flexible through the hips may do better with the legs lower.